Students walk away with over $3,000 worth of prizes at AngelHack Boston

 The “Group D” electives allow you to put an emphasis on a particular area of computer science if you wish.
 See here for possible areas of emphasis, joint programs, and resources of interest to potential majors, including student organizations and career resources.

 After you declare a CS major (code 0701), be sure to sign up for our cs-ugrads mailing list.
 You may also sign up for cs-jobs, cs-internships, and cs-contests lists if you wish to receive job-related announcements (see CS Connections for details).
 Finally, consider signing up for colloq-l list if you are interested in the advanced topics presented at the department’s colloquium.

-You will get assigned a CS advisor who will help you with the choice of courses each registration cycle (you can change your advisor by filling out this form).
-The advising form lists CS major requirements and CAS requirements; fill it out before the advising meeting.
+You will get assigned a CS advisor who will help you with the choice of courses each registration cycle (you can change your advisor by contacting the CS Department).
+The advising sheet for CS majors lists CS major requirements and CAS requirements; fill it out before the advising meeting.
 We recommend declaring a major early (even if you are not entirely sure—you can always change your mind), so that you can connect with the CS community.